Matrix questions in survey data collection feature a group of multiple-choice questions presented...

 Ensuring your respondents are fully engaged and paying attention to your survey questions is always a concern before launching a survey.
 In a perfect world, you want to ensure respondents are not distracted and take the time to read through and answer each question.
 However, many factors can cause participants to disengage and provide low-quality answers that introduce noise to your data.

 Attention checks are an effective way to ensure that respondents read your questions and answer them to the best of their ability.
-This guide will explain what attention checks are, how to employ them effectively, and common errors to avoid when implementing them into your surveys.
+This market research guide will explain what attention checks are, how to employ them effectively, and common errors to avoid when implementing them into your surveys.

 What Are Attention Check Questions?

 Attention check questions are survey questions that help researchers determine which respondents are focused and which are disengaged.
 If a respondent is inattentive during a survey, researchers can omit their responses when reviewing the final data.

 Attention check questions are typically straightforward, but they often feature a specific instruction that tells researchers if a respondent is paying full attention to the survey questions.
 Many surveys incorporate one or two attention checks to help them discern usable data points from questionable ones.

 While creating engaging survey questions is a surefire way to keep participants on task, attention checks are a critical tool in a researcher's data quality arsenal.
 Because modern research practices focus on interviewing a small group as a proxy for a larger population, non-representative responses can skew conclusions and fuel poor business decisions.